AlexandrosPanag/HMU_Comp_Mobile_App/README.md

 - Click the floating action button to open the webmail.
 - Select the "Update" option to check for the latest version on GitHub.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.

 ## License

 This project is licensed under the MIT License.

-A helpful HMU MSc Companion Application that can be used to assist MSc Students.

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]